federicotorrielli/LLMKBAugmentation/README.md

 ### src

-The src folder contains all the code produced for experiments, evaluation and graphs creation
+The src folder contains the runnable code wrote to submit the created prompts to a LLM instance and save the resulting outputs

 ### evaluation